christofferaakre/lang/readme.md

 ```
 6 call:square dump
 ```
-If you know compile and run or simulate this file, you will get the ouput `36` as expected.
+If you now compile and run or simulate this file, you will get the ouput `36` as expected.

 ## Examples